epinio/docs/src/installation/install_epinio_auto.md

 In other cases, the IP address that the domain should point to, becomes known only after Traefik is deployed (e.g. when the cluster is running on some public cloud provider).
-And finally, sometimes, an IP address can be bought separately and Epinio should be instructed to used it (using the "loadbalancerIP" helm value).
+And finally, sometimes, an IP address can be bought separately and Epinio should be instructed to use it (using the `loadbalancerIP` helm value).

 In any case, the deployment of Epinio can happen before the DNS setup.
 This means, after installation, Epinio may not be accessible until the domain that was